ReemEssamEldin/cub3d/docs/map.md

 The second pass actually saves each line (simultaneously removes trailing newline chars) to the t_map struct.
 The number of cols of the map is also saved at this point for no particular reason.

+The map is checked for openings.
+But not with flood fill. --> say something more.

 ### Starting position & direction